 If you notice that your wife is growing angry regularly but can't figure out the underlying cause just yet, that's okay.
 You can still find ways to deal with your wife, even in the midst of emotional moments.

 First and foremost, remember that you can't put out a fire with more fire.
 Therefore, you must remain calm and level-headed when talking to your wife, even if she's angry or upset.
 If you stay calm and don't try to fight, you may soon see your spouse calm down.

 Next, make sure you remain respectful and validating as your partner shares what's on their mind.
-Avoid making accusations and assumptions, as this will only make things worse.
+Avoid criticism, accusations and assumptions as these are some of the worst things you can say to your wife.
 Instead, use active listening skills so they feel heard and understood.
 You'll make much more movement if you treat them as an equal, not as someone acting "crazy."

 When you need to say something or share your side of the story, use assertive communication no matter what.
 Assertive communication involves stating facts, sharing your views with "I Statements," and avoiding accusations or assumptions.